 What are the Part L Building Regulations about?

 This regulation stipulates that in all refurbishments, new builds and commercial developments, a minimum of 25% of the light fittings must be energy efficient / energy saving.
-On all commercial projects The Light Corporation (TLC) are happy to advise you on how to achieve scheme compliance using TLC products.
+On all commercial projects the Light Corporation are happy to advise you on how to achieve scheme compliance using Light Corporation products.

 Which luminaires are energy saving?